TheBrenny/JUMG/README.md

 ###Extra Notes
 JUMG is an open source tool that is freely available for modifications.
 Take it and throw it into eclipse, but remember that it would be nice that if you muddle around with it, that if you could throw a push request to the current JUMG build, here on GitHub.

 JUMG uses the [Gnu GPL](http://www.gnu.org/licenses/gpl-3.0.txt) license to support modification of the works presented in this repository - however one should always remember to not redistribute the works under their name.
 I mean, come on man, that's not cool.
-Changes and additions to the works will be credited with a name, date, and a slogan (provided that I approve of the slogan).
+Changes and additions to the works will be credited with a name, the work committed, and a slogan (provided that I approve of the slogan).

 On another note about the license, if you need to hit the road but have already downloaded this library, and want to read the license, you can check the LICENSE.md file in the root of the library folder.